Oxygen cocktail: Mechanism of action

-After entering the intestines, the oxygen from the cocktail allegedly absorbs into the blood, where it stimulates metabolism, blood circulation, redox and the immune system.
-The activated metabolism also stimulates the digesting of other cocktail's ingredients, thereby enhancing their medical action.
+The cocktail allegedly stimulates metabolism, blood circulation, redox and the immune system.

 Clinical research in Russia

-The use of oxygen cocktail for medical rehabilitation was allegedly studied at the gynecological department of medical rehabilitation of the "Research Center of Obstetrics, Gynecology and Perinatology".
-It was demonstrated that using the oxygen cocktails as a part of the complex therapy of adults, children and teenagers with inflammations of uterine appendages, optimized metabolism and activated antioxidants in the blood plasma, thereby improving the general condition of the patients.
-This result was confirmed in other Russian clinics.

 In 2005 the Research Center of Children's Health (Russian Academy of Medical Sciences) studied the efficiency of the oxygen cocktails as a part of the complex therapy of children and teenagers with chronic diseases of the respiratory and digestive tracts.
 Patients took 200 mL of the oxygen cocktail per day.
 It was concluded that the oxygen cocktail activates metabolism, reduces fatigue and stimulates efficiency and the immune system without visible side effects.
 Improvement was observed for all patients with respiratory diseases and 85% of the children having digestive tract problems.

-The efficiency of the oxygen cocktail in prevention and therapy of placental deficiency and fetal hypoxia was proved during the 2006 study at the obstetrics and gynecology department of the Peoples' Friendship University of Russia.